suryatejagorli/jewellery-inventory-and-sales-management-system/README.md

 ---

-## 📜 License
+## ©️ Copyright

-This project is licensed under the MIT License.
+© 2026 Surya Teja Gorli.
+All rights reserved.

+This project and its original source code are the intellectual property of Surya Teja Gorli.
+Unauthorized copying, modification, distribution, or reuse of the original project code is not permitted.

 ---